-Stock futures mixed as Biden's $2T infrastructure plan rolls out
+Stocks rally on Biden's $2T infrastructure plan

-U.S. stock futures were mixed as details of President Biden’s $2 trillion infrastructure package were released on the final day of the first quarter.
+U.S. equity markets rose Wednesday as details of President Biden’s $2 trillion infrastructure package were released on the final day of the first quarter.

 The Biden administration says its so-called American Jobs Plan will be a “once-in-a-century capital investment” in U.S. infrastructure that will create millions of good-paying jobs that positions America to “out-compete” China.

 The $2 trillion plan will be entirely funded by Biden’s proposed Made in America Tax plan that would hike the corporate tax rate to 28%, up from 21%, and increase the minimum tax on multinational corporations to 21%.
+The increase in the corporate tax rate would partially undo former President Donald Trump’s tax cut which lowered the top corporate rate from 35%, among the highest in the world.

+Biden will officially unveil the plan at a speech in Pittsburgh later on Wednesday.

 BIDEN’S $2T INFRASTRUCTURE PLAN TO BE FUNDED BY CORPORATE TAX HIKE PROPOSAL